 In order to prevent confusing statements, inconsistent statements, or evidence against you from leaking into your opponent’s hands, it might be best to stop posting to social media during your case.
 This obviously does not prevent you from continuing to view other peoples’ posts – just make sure to fight the temptation to post anything yourself.
 If you really want to post something like a life event, make sure to review it with your attorney first.

-Dallas Personal Injury Attorneys Available for Advice
+Texas Personal Injury Attorneys Available for Advice

 If you have been in an accident and do not know what to do next, do not post about it on social media asking your friends and followers for help.
 Instead, discuss your case with an experienced personal injury attorney today.
 The Queenan Law Firm, P.C., offers free consultations for clients in Arlington, Dallas, Fort Worth, and Houston.
 Call today at (817) 476-1797.